Aidnpatrick/Stealthhacker123/README.md

 - 👋 Hi, I’m @Stealthhacker123
 - 👀 I’m interested in Basketball.
 - 🌱 I’m currently learning how to have skibidi rizz
-- 💞️ I’m looking to collaborate on idk
+- 💞️ I’m looking to collaborate on: idk
-- 📫 How to reach me try to find me on Earth
+- 📫 How to reach me: try to find me on Earth
 - 😄 Pronouns: rizzler/sigma
 - ⚡ Fun fact: I am the rizzler i am skibidi